Azure/azure-cli/doc/telemetry/README.md

     - `context.default.azurecli.error_type`: It logs the exception class name.
     - `context.default.azurecli.exception_name`: A supplementation for `context.default.azurecli.error_type`

-### Accessing Client Telemetry
+## Accessing Client Telemetry

+Kusto Cluster and Database: https://dataexplorer.azure.com/clusters/ddazureclients/databases/AzureCli

 To ensure you have a smooth experience using our Data Tools and Data, you have to take the required trainings and join a security group.
 Please follow instruction [Accessing DevDiv Data](https://devdiv.visualstudio.com/DevDiv/_wiki/wikis/DevDiv.wiki/9768/Accessing-DevDiv-Data) to get access permission.

-### Doc Sections
+## Doc Sections

 - [Kusto Examples](kusto_examples.md) - Samples for kusto query